How You Can Still Make Spring Break Special This Year

 San Diego’s climate is almost embarrassingly perfect year-round (the temperatures average between the 60s and 70s much of the year, with almost no humidity), but springtime—when the Los Angeles region farther north can get a bit gray and overcast—is especially alluring.
 It’s one giant outdoor playground for families, with the world-class San Diego Zoo, Balboa Park, umpteen miles of sandy beaches (you can’t go wrong with La Jolla with its beautiful bluffs), and the calm waters of Mission Bay.
 While the Legoland theme park in neighboring Carlsbad is currently closed, the bricks-and-minifig-themed Legoland Resort Hotel and the Legoland Castle Hotel are open and guests have access to the pool, outdoor play structures, and the Miniland area within the park, featuring elaborate Lego structures.
 If you prefer to spread out in a beach house vacation rental, read our guide to our favorite San Diego Airbnbs. —Tim Chester, senior digital editor

 Spring is a great time to explore the desert before the temperatures get too high.
 Few desert landscapes are as scenic as the striking red rocks of Sedona.
 The combination of endless trails (that cater to a wide range of abilities) and the charming quirkiness of a destination thought to have cosmic energy makes this outdoor playground an ideal setting for travelers of all ages.
 Enchantment Resort is a stunning oasis set within a red rock canyon with rooms ranging from spacious casitas to one- and two-bedroom suites.
 In 2020, Enchantment opened its new outdoor adventure center, Trail House, where guests can plan hikes and mountain biking trips.
 For a forested outpost that feels like the luxury edition of summer camp, L’Auberge de Sedona offers families a restful retreat in cozy cottages (some of which have two bedrooms).
 If you like the idea of stylish rooms with killer views, make Sky Rock Inn of Sedona your family’s HQ.
+Prefer a vacation rental?
+There are plenty of Airbnbs in Sedona, too.
 Fill up on delicious Mexican in an adorably low-key setting at Tamaliza Café, and get all the necessary carbs for hiking during breakfast at Creekside American Bistro.—M.B.